271374667/TelegramDownloader/README.md

 A modern, user-friendly graphical interface for [TDL (Telegram Downloader)](https://github.com/iyear/tdl), making it easier to download files from Telegram channels and chats.

+> **✨ Bypass Download Restrictions** - Download files and videos from restricted channels that block forwarding/saving.
+No more Telegram download limitations!

 Preview of the download window:

 ![MainWindowPreview](PixPin_2025-12-31_10-03-38.png)